fcarelse/Assessment-RestAPI/README.md

 Run Demo:
 > `npm start`
-Then to open browser at 'http://localhost:3000/'
+Then open browser at 'http://localhost:3000/'